php/php-langspec/spec/04-basic-concepts.md

 in which it executes.

-When a top level ([§§](#program-structure)) is the main entry point for a script, it gets the global variable environment.
-When a top level is invoked via `include/require` ([§§](10-expressions.md#general-6)), it inherits the variable environment of its caller.
-Thus, when looking at one script's top level in isolation, it's not possible to tell statically whether it will have the global variable environment or some local variable environment.
+When a top level ([§§](#program-structure)) is the main entry point for a script, it gets the global variable [scope](#scope).
+When a top level is invoked via `include/require` ([§§](10-expressions.md#general-6)), it inherits the variable scope of its caller.
+Thus, when looking at one script's top level in isolation, it's not possible to tell statically whether it will have the global variable scope or some local variable scope.
 It depends on how the script is invoked and it depends on the runtime state of the program when it's invoked.